elixir-lang/elixir-lang.github.com/getting-started/mix-otp/dynamic-supervisor.markdown

        test/kv/registry_test.exs:33: (test)
 ```

 We are going to solve this issue by defining a new supervisor that will spawn and supervise all buckets.
 Opposite to the previous Supervisor we defined, the children are not known upfront, but they are rather started dynamically.
 For those situations, we use a `DynamicSupervisor`.
-The `DynamicSupervisor` does not expect a list of children during initialization, instead each is started manually via `DynamicSupervisor.start_child/2`.
+The `DynamicSupervisor` does not expect a list of children during initialization, instead each child is started manually via `DynamicSupervisor.start_child/2`.

 ## The bucket supervisor